sentence-level editing

 Copy and line editing explained

-For more information on copyediting, visit this page.
+For more information on copyediting, read my blog post.

 what you get